typical-go/typical-go/README.md

 }
 ```

-### Application
+## Application

-`App` is definition of the application.
-Based on this definition, `./typicalw run` run the application.
+`App` in descriptor define the application. `./typicalw run` run the application based on this.

 `typapp` package is common golang application gear with dependency-injection and configuration.
 - `EntryPoint` contain main function and source folder.